sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 ##  Motivation

 The jury is out on how many data science projects do not make it to production, with numbers hovering in the high 80s   [[1]](Chapter4.html#ftnt1)    .
-In whatever way you look at it, this implies a low percentage of production operationalization of artificial intelligence (AI)/machine learning (ML) models.
+Anyway you look at it, this implies a low percentage of production operationalization of artificial intelligence (AI)/machine learning (ML) models.
 That is in contrast to predictions and societal hope that AI will improve our lives.
 So why this low percentage?
 Different reasons contribute to this such as inadequate data management, siloed enterprise organizations, not understanding ML technical debt, among others.
 Machine learning operations (MLOps) principles help manage these hurdles for ML model operationalization in production.

 AI/ML model operationalization is similar but not the same as software deployment.
 Similar because you are writing and managing model code.
 This is where DevOps principles that have proven to manage hurdles in software production deployment are useful.
 Concepts such as scripting, task automation and CI/CD outlined in the previous chapters are cornerstones in MLOps.

 Different because ML model is not just code but has an important data dimension that determines the parameter values.
-This added complexity has implications in terms of data tracking and how for the same (Python or R or C++) algorithm code you can have different model parameters.
+This added complexity has implications in terms of data tracking and how for the same (Python / R / C++ / Java / Julia / any other programming language) algorithm code you can have different model parameters.
 MLOps manages this data complexity and we go into more details on this in the next chapter.

 ##  ML Operationalization Complexities